 Federal student aid is subject to the U.S. Department of Education's Return of Title IV funds policy which states that when a student completely drops or withdraws from school during a semester in which he/she received federal student aid (including loans), the school must calculate, according to formulas defined by the U.S. Department of Education, the portion of aid the student earned for the time he/she was enrolled in school.
-If a student completely drops or withdraws from school prior to completing at least 60% of the semester, the student and/or the school may be required to return all or a portion of the aid awarded for the semester, and the student may incur a balance with the University.
-To avoid any unnecessary financial hardship, the student should consult with the Director of Law Student Financial Services prior to dropping or withdrawing.
+If a student completely drops or withdraws from school prior to completing at least 60% of the semester, you (the student) and/or the school may be required to return all or a portion of the aid awarded to you, and you may incur a balance with the University.
+To avoid any unnecessary financial hardship, you should consult with the Director of Law Student Financial Services prior to dropping or withdrawing.